Table of Contents

-You will need to look for manual testing in addition to the automated testing to identify if a methodology is strong or weak.
+You will need to look for manual testing in addition to automated testing to identify if a methodology is strong or weak.
 Manual testing will include additional tasks that the automated tool cannot conduct due to the tool’s inability to understand the business logic and flows of the product.

 Can User A view or change User B’s personal information or account settings?

-Can user account names be guessed given a non-standard response is provided when attempting to log in or reset a password?
+Can user account names be guessed, given a non-standard response is provided when attempting to log in or reset a password?